Israel and Gaza militants exchange fire after deadly strikes

 Defense Minister Benny Gantz approved an order to call up 25,000 reserve soldiers if needed while the military announced a "special situation" on the home front, with schools closed and limits placed on activities in communities within 80 kilometers (50 miles) of the border.

-Israel closed roads around Gaza earlier this week and sent reinforcements to the border as it braced for a revenge attack after Monday's arrest of Bassam al-Saadi, an Islamic Jihad leader, in a military raid in the occupied West Bank.
-A teenage member of the group was killed in a gunbattle between Israeli troops and Palestinian militants.

-Hamas seized power in the coastal strip from rival Palestinian forces in 2007.
+Hamas seized power in Gaza from rival Palestinian forces in 2007, two years after Israel withdrew from the coastal strip.
 Its most recent war with Israel was in May 2021.
 Tensions soared again earlier this year following a wave of attacks inside Israel, near-daily military operations in the West Bank and tensions at a flashpoint Jerusalem holy site.
-Israel withdrew troops and settlers from Gaza in 2005.

-Islamic Jihad leader Ziad al-Nakhalah, speaking to the Al-Mayadeen TV network from Iran, said "fighters of the Palestinian resistance have to stand together to confront this aggression."
-He said there would be "no red lines" and blamed the violence on Israel.

-Hamas spokesman Fawzi Barhoum said "the Israeli enemy, which started the escalation against Gaza and committed a new crime, must pay the price and bear full responsibility for it."

-Iranian-backed Islamic Jihad is smaller than Hamas but largely shares its ideology.
+Iran-backed Islamic Jihad is smaller than Hamas but largely shares its ideology.
 Both groups oppose Israel's existence and have carried out scores of deadly attacks over the years, including the firing of rockets into Israel.
-It's unclear how much control Hamas has over Islamic Jihad, and Israel holds Hamas responsible for all attacks emanating from Gaza.

-Israel and Egypt have maintained a tight blockade over the territory since the Hamas takeover.
-Israel says the closure is needed to prevent Hamas from building up its military capabilities.
-Critics say the policy amounts to collective punishment.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.